The 7 Financial Ratios That Quietly Decide Whether You’ll Feel Calm About Money — or Constantly Stressed

 Net Worth

-Assets include cash, bank accounts, investment, property and valuables.
+Assets include cash, bank accounts, investments, property, and valuables.

-Liabilities includes mortgages, loans for cars, renovation, credit card debt and any other financial obligations.
+Liabilities include mortgages, loans for cars, renovations, credit card debt, and any other financial obligations.

 What This Ratio Tells You